 Can't be bothered with the hassle of buying a local SIM in Ecuador?
-KnowRoaming topped our international SIM card comparison.
+OneSIM topped our international SIM card comparison.

-The company's SIM cards, stickers and hotspots let you use your phone in 200 countries, give you free texts and calls around the world with WhatsApp, save up to 85% on roaming fees, and can be sent out ahead of time so you can hit the ground running.
+It offers phones and SIM cards that work in 200 countries, have free incoming calls, save up to 85% on roaming fees, and can be sent out ahead of time to let you hit the ground running.
 Find out more here.

 Tech getting you down?

 Get our free 5000 word guide, plus regular tips, discounts and the best travel tech advice.

 Coverage was pretty consistent all around the country, including Quito and the Amazon entry town of Baños.

 It was also very consistent during the bus trip from Quito to Baños.
 I was very surprised to see how fast 4G/LTE data was in Ecuador.
 Although it’s not rolled out everywhere yet (it was spotty anywhere in the Andes), download speeds reached 40Mbps anywhere it was available.
 That’s unheard of in many parts of Latin America.